jblindsay/whitebox-tools/README.md

 - ***MinimumBoundingEnvelope***: Creates a vector axis-aligned minimum bounding rectangle (envelope) around vector features.
 - ***MinimumConvexHull***: Creates a vector convex polygon around vector features.
 - ***MinOverlay***: Evaluates the minimum value for each grid cell from a stack of input rasters.
+- ***NearestNeighbourGridding***: Creates a raster grid based on a set of vector points and assigns grid values using the nearest neighbour.
 - ***PercentEqualTo***: Calculates the percentage of a raster stack that have cell values equal to an input on a cell-by-cell basis.
 - ***PercentGreaterThan***: Calculates the percentage of a raster stack that have cell values greater than an input on a cell-by-cell basis.
 - ***PercentLessThan***: Calculates the percentage of a raster stack that have cell values less than an input on a cell-by-cell basis.